 - Working in partnership to campaign and advocate for the rights of migrants.

-- Linking up stakeholders
+- Linking up stakeholders and brokering strategic meetings

 - Facilitating learning and sharing in the sector and beyond

 - Producing and working in partnership to support the production of Know Your Rights guides so that migrants and the people advocating for them understand and know how to assert their rights.

 - Reflecting the views of migrant organisations at the Greater London Authority (GLA).

 - Strengthening and coordinating London network of Migrant and Refugee Community Organisations

 - Creating local area guides to help migrants in London to identify support and resources in their local area